Presidential Security Command: History

 When President Corazon Aquino was sworn in as president, she gave the order to disband the PSC and replace with "a leaner" Presidential Security Group (PSG), with then-Army Colonel (and future Secretary of National Defense) Voltaire Gazmin as its chief.
 This was formalized by General Order No. 60, GHQ-New Armed Forces of the Philippines (NAFP), which deactivated the PSC and activated the PSG as one of the support units of the NAFP.
 The PSG, then as in the present, has always included both civilian agents and seconded servicemen from the Armed Forces.

 The PSG launched the PSG Troopers website on February 10, 2017, as part of an effort to improve public relations.
 Information concerning the president's security arrangements are considered as classified.

-Four PSG officers were wounded in an encounter with New People's Army guerillas in Arakan, North Cotabato after they were spotted running a fake vehicle checkpoint.
+Four PSG officers were wounded in an encounter with New People's Army guerillas in Arakan, Cotabato after they were spotted running a fake vehicle checkpoint.

 On September 26, 2017, a PSG officer was found dead inside the Malacañang complex with a gunshot wound to the chest.

 In January 2024, the Department of National Defense officially disclosed that the Presidential Security Group (PSG) was expanded from a group to a command, now officially known again as the Presidential Security Command (PSC), restoring the setup of the organization during the time of President Ferdinand Marcos, late father and namesake of the current President, Bongbong Marcos.
 The term PSC was earlier utilized on January 19 when the agency's Commander, MGen.
 Nelson Morales, issued a statement reacting to criticisms on Marcos’ use of the presidential helicopter to travel to the Philippine Arena in Bulacan to watch the Coldplay concert.

 In July 2024, the Vice Presidential Security and Protection Group (VPSPG), a separate unit activated in 2022 that was responsible for the security of Vice President Sara Duterte, was revealed to have been integrated into the reorganized Command after the elevation of the 75 personnel of the Police Security and Protection Group (PSPG) assigned to the VPSPG were transferred to the National Capital Region Police Office.